gocd/developer.go.cd/source/INTRO.md

 - **For Java 16+ compatibility**, GoCD server requires certain JDK packages to have [internals opened for access](https://blogs.oracle.com/javamagazine/post/a-peek-into-java-17-continuing-the-drive-to-encapsulate-the-java-runtime-internals) as mentioned above.
 The Gradle configurations will do this automatically when running tests against the server, however if you choose to run test tests using IntelliJ IDEA itself, you will find tests failing with access errors.
 To make each JUnit configuration start with the required access you can edit the default template:
 - Open `Run -> Edit configurations...`
 - Click `Edit Configuration Templates...` and find the `JUnit` default configuration
-- In the **VM Options** box that should start containing `-ea`,
-  - add `--add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED` to allow the GoCD server to access certain required JVM internals.
-For the most up-to-date list of required opens, refer to the `JvmModuleOpensArgs` within the [server Gradle config here](https://github.com/gocd/gocd/blob/master/buildSrc/src/main/groovy/com/thoughtworks/go/build/InstallerTypeServer.groovy) that reflect the production config.
+- In the **VM Options** box that should start containing `-ea`, add the same options as for the `DevelopmentServer` above, to allow the GoCD server to access certain required JVM internals while running tests.
 - After this, each JUnit run configuration that is manually or dynamically created should have the necessary configuration to work without issue.

 ## Step 3: Running tests